william-hood/koarse-grind-kotlin/README.md

 See the example code in the `src/test` folder for a main file and test setup.

+*If you run the example code on your system, expect the actual output folder to appear in `(User Home)/Documents/Test Results`.*

 ***The [Descriptions](https://github.com/william-hood/descriptions-kotlin) project is recommended for use with Koarse Grind.***

 ---